ThePurplePepper/LeetCode/README.md

 # LeetCode
-In this repository I will be solving various LeetCode problems
+This repository contains my solutions to various LeetCode problems.
+I use it to strengthen my problem-solving skills, practice algorithmic thinking, and refine my C++ expertise.